Can employers see audiometric testing results?

 Yes, the provider needs to hold a copy of the results for as long as they are have an ongoing working relationship with you, but they are no better at storing the data than you are.

 GDPR prohibits the retention of data which has no business or compliance use.
 At least 98% of all the medical data collected during the audiometry process is of no future use once the test is done as it is no longer relevant or quickly becomes out of date, especially information on the questionnaires.
-But, it is highly personal, not only to the individuals concerned but even their relatives, (for example - history of medical issues within the family).
+But, it is highly personal, not only to the individuals concerned but even their relatives, (for example - history of medical issues within the family - did their mother, dad, brother, etc. give consent for data about them to be held?).
 GDPR specifically says this data should not be retained however I guarantee no service provider is deleting bits of the hearing health questionnaires they retain to comply with this.

-My advice therefore is don't let the provider keep the all the health questionnaires in full in the first place - a lot of the data is irrelevant as soon as the test is done, keeping it ‘just in case’ or ‘because you can’ or ‘because that’s what has always been done’ is not a good enough justification and is specifically now not allowed.
+My advice therefore is don't let the provider keep the all the health questionnaires in full in the first place - a lot of the data is irrelevant as soon as the test is done, keeping it ‘just in case’ or ‘because you can’ or ‘because that’s what has always been done’ is not a good enough justification.

-I would even go so far as to say that you, the employer, also shouldn't keep the questionnaires - the suppler should just record any relevant information which is important with the audiogram, which is the pertinent information GDPR permits retention of, then give them back to the employee or destroy them.
+I would even go so far as to say that you, the employer, also shouldn't keep the questionnaires - the supplier should just record any relevant information which is important to retain, which is the pertinent information GDPR permits retention of, then give them back to the employee or destroy them.

 Unless you have thousands of employees, anonymous statistics are totally useless to you.